We are aware that current challenging and unprecedented events are generating many urgent legal questions from our clients, and we are here to help.

 The government will provide lenders with a guarantee of 80% on loans.

-SSP changes - a refund is available for smaller employers with less than 250 employees to reclaim SSP paid for sickness absence due to Coronavirus, currently limited to 2 weeks.
+A refund is available for smaller employers with less than 250 employees to reclaim SSP paid for sickness absence due to Covid-19, currently limited to 2 weeks.

 OTHER EMPLOYMENT ISSUES TO CONSIDER

-Payment implications for employees absent on sick leave or in “self-isolation” depends on the exact circumstances.
+Payment implications for employees absent on sick leave or in "self isolation" depend on the exact circumstances.

 BUSINESS CONTRACTS – DEALING WITH CUSTOMERS AND SUPPLIERS

-Business interruption - Many businesses are asking the question of whether they might have some protection under their insurance terms.
-It is worth checking insurance policies.
-A few business interruption cover clauses might be available where closures are caused by a “notifiable disease”, although we believe this will be uncommon.
+Many businesses are asking the question whether they might have some protection under their insurance terms.
+It is certainly worth checking insurance policies.
+A few business interruption cover clauses might extend to cover closures caused by a "notifiable disease", although we believe this will be fairly uncommon.

-Give one of our specialists a call for an urgent discussion over any of these legal concerns.
+Give one of our specialists a call on 0121 777 0015 for an urgent discussion over any of these legal concerns.